ess-dmsc/kafka-to-nexus/README.md

 sources.
 They are part of a different container in the StreamMaster.
 A different solution would be make the sources to be contained in the corresponding streamer.

-## Demux
+## DemuxTopic
+Mapped 1:1 with topics (and Streamers) drives the message to the correct Source.

 ## Source

 ## StreamMaster
-The StreamMaster receives the array of Demux's from FileWriterCommand and instantiates the Streamer array according to the topics.
+The StreamMaster receives the array of DemuxTopic from FileWriterCommand and instantiates the Streamer array according to the topics.
 Eventually retrieves the list of brokers from Kafka.

-* the timestamp_list is useful for look for initial status of sources in the Kafka queue.
+* ``the timestamp_list`` is useful for look for initial status of sources in the Kafka queue.
 It has to be used in combination with Streamer ``search_backward``.
 It maps the topic with the vector of pairs source-timestamp difference _w.r.t._ the offset of DAQ start provided by ECP
 * after instantiation **searches** in the Kafka queue the _OFFSET_ of the oldest "good" value (due to synchronisation issues, slow sensors, etc)
 * for each topic iterates over the Sources .
 Listen on each Source until
-  - the queue is empty
+  - the message queue is empty
-  - Streammaster::duration milliseconds have been passed
+  - Streammaster::duration milliseconds have been elapsed

 ## Running tests